noah-howren/Stocky--Data-Visualization-Web-App/README.md

 - Crypto Market Gif: Tananchai Dutsadeekun - *World Digital Background Loop* - https://www.youtube.com/watch?v=kWqXMUUcZqc

 ## Contact
-If you would like to contact me in regards to this project or any content hereby within please contact: noahhowren@gmail.com
+If you would like to contact me in regards to this project send an email to: noahhowren@gmail.com